 Off the tourist trail, but still in walking distance to Rome’s most popular attractions, Monti is a quiet treasure in Rome.
 You’ll find quiet cobblestone streets with local artists working in tiny boutiques with other buildings delicately covered in deep-green ivy.
-Here are the best places to eat in Monti.
+Here are the best restaurants in Monti Rome.

 1. La Taverna dei Fori Imperiali

+After that, try the highly-recommended first-course ravioli di burrata.
+Next, impress the locals with typical Roman tripe as your second course.
 Ready to satisfy your sweet tooth?
 Get in the Roman spirit with their creamy tiramisu or panna cotta.
-It is important to taste the traditions of Rome, and this is certainly a place to have that experience.
+It’s important to taste the traditions of Rome, and this is certainly the right place to have that experience.

 2. La Casetta

-La Casetta means cottage in English, which is appropriate given the design of this hidden gem.
-Standing alone near the main street in Monti, the exterior is completely covered in welcoming ivy.
-Plus, with floor-to-ceiling windows that open to the lively street out front, you have the perfect view to accompany your meal.
+La Casetta means cottage in English, which is appropriate given the design of this Monti Rome restaurant.
+Standing alone near the main street in the district, the exterior is completely covered in welcoming ivy.
+Plus, with floor-to-ceiling windows that open to the lively street out front, you’ll the perfect view to accompany your delicious meal.

 Choose from a light panino like tomato, mozzarella, basil and local olive oil.
 Or, try the selection of pasta or meat dishes.
 Just a lighter snack?
 You won’t be disappointed with their desserts and energizing coffee—the cheesecake is to die for.

 In addition to the quality food and charming decor, you’ll be delighted to know that you can have almond or rice milk in your coffee.
-Soy milk isn’t hard to find in Rome, but almond or rice is quite the jackpot.
+Soy milk isn’t hard to find in Rome, but almond or rice is much more difficult to find.

 4. Er Baretto

-Er Baretto translates to little bar.
+Er Baretto translates as “little bar” in English.
 The outdoor seating is perfectly placed on one of the most charming streets in Monti.
-Strings of ivy connect one side of the street to the other and those infamous flower trucks I mentioned set up shop close to your table.
-While there are tables inside, I recommend waiting.
+Strings of ivy connect one side of the street to the other and flower trucks set up shop near the outside tables.

 To accompany your coffee, order a sweet treat.
-Torta della nonna is my favorite.
-It is a pie with a shortbread-like crust, filled with thick Italian custard, and topped with a generous portion of pine nuts and powdered sugar.
+The Torta della nonna is a local favorite, and a good option to choose.
+Consisting of a pie with a shortbread-like crust, the pie is filled with thick Italian custard, and topped with a generous portion of pine nuts and powdered sugar.

 5. Il Gelatone

 For vegan flavors, enjoy coconut, strawberry, chocolate, hazelnut, and more!
-You can even order a gluten free cone.
-The 25+ traditional flavors range from pistacchio to cheesecake.
+You can even order a gluten-free cone.
+The 25+ traditional flavors range from pistachio to cheesecake.